Future Soldier 2030 Initiative

 Future Soldier 2030 Initiative was a US Army program that was launched in 2009 with the mission to research and develop future soldiers' equipments, weapons and body armors.
-The program investigates various futuristic technologies, including mind boosting drugs, powered exoskeletons and artificially intelligent assistants.
+The program investigated various futuristic technologies, including mind boosting drugs, powered exoskeletons and artificially intelligent assistants.

 Cancellation

-In late 2015, the Future soldier initiative was largely cancelled and shelved by its backers.
+In late 2015, the Future Soldier initiative was largely cancelled and shelved by its backers.